 early firearms: small arms

-In the 17th century the flintlock was introduced.
+In the seventeenth century the flintlock was introduced.
 Here a flint held in a spring-loaded arm, or cock, struck a metal hammer, or frizzen, to produce the spark.
-The perfecting of the gas-tight breechblock and the modern percussion lock in the early 19th century led to the development of the breech-loading rifle and the repeating pistol.
+The perfecting of the gas-tight breechblock and the modern percussion lock in the early nineteenth century led to the development of the breech-loading rifle and the repeating pistol.

 By the end of the century, machine guns were in an advanced state of development.
 Shotguns, used mainly for sport, fore a cartridge containing numerous small pellets.